codemargonda-master/margodev-system/README.md

 # MargoDev+ System

-MargoDev+ System is project of Code Margonda to manage the Margodev+ Participants.
-This system is created because Code Margonda MargoDev+ yet have a system to manage the registration of participants and to create events.
+MargoDev+ System is a project of Code Margonda to manage the MargoDev+ Participants.
+This system is created because Code Margonda MargoDev+ is yet to have a system to manage the registration of participants and to create events.

 ## Team Member